s3275744/ai-powered-statcheck/README.md

 [![OpenAI API](https://img.shields.io/badge/OpenAI-API-informational?logo=openai&logoColor=white&color=412991)](https://platform.openai.com/docs)

-# bachelorThesis
+# ai-powered-statcheck
-This project contains two AI-powered Python scripts which can be used for automated statistical error detection.
-The following tests are included: the **GRIM Test** & **Statcheck**.
-Both scripts leverage AI to extract data from provided files and then use Python to perform the necessary calculations.
-This is to ensure that the calculations are done correctly, since AI models are still prone to making errors when it comes to mathematics.
+This project contains an AI-powered Python script for automated statistical error detection using the **Statcheck** method.
+The script leverages AI to extract statistical test results from scientific articles and then uses Python to independently verify the consistency between reported test statistics and corresponding *p*-values.
+This ensures that the mathematical verification is accurate, as AI models alone can still make errors in numerical reasoning.

 # Credits
-The creation of the code for the GRIM test has been inspired by the paper "_The GRIM Test: A Simple Technique Detects Numerous Anomalies in the Reporting of Results in Psychology_", `(Brown & Heathers, 2016)`.
-DOI: `10.1177/1948550616673876`.

 The creation of the code for Statcheck has been inspired by the paper "_The prevalence of statistical reporting errors in psychology (1985-2013)_", `(Nuijten et al., 2016)`.
 DOI: `10.3758/s13428-015-0664-2`.

 The GitHub page for the R package of `statcheck` created by Michèle Nuijten can be found [here](https://github.com/MicheleNuijten/statcheck).